matthewjosephtaylor/command-composer/README.md

 ## TODO
 - ~~Get rid of java/maven build dependancies (use docker images)~~ FIXED (we are now self-hosting)
 - Currently assumes stateless commands.
 Add capability for stateful commands
-- Support for exposing ports
+- ~~Support for exposing ports~~ DONE
 - Support for 'hot' commands where the docker container is left running to improve performance
 - Environments are clobbered every time they are persisted.
 Would be nice if it was easier to update environment from command line for aliases.
 - Currently only STDIO and filesystem interaction between commands is composable.
 It would be nice to have deeper IPC via shadowing system calls.
 This is a hard problem, and to do cleanly without touching docker images would most likely require some changes to docker itself.
+- Don't use static paths in environment 'dot' files
+- Use Jackson yaml parser

 ## History

 March 26 2017 : First upload to github after a weekend of coding.
 There will be bugs... :)

+April 1 2017 : Cleaned up the code a bit, added ports.
 ## Credits
 - Thanks to the good folks at https://www.docker.com/ for creating such an awesome tool.
 - Me! https://twitter.com/matt_taylor